 This “unplanned week” comes at the end of the 8 months of training, and is meant to incorporate skills and tactics that soldiers learned and mastered in the previous months.
 However, unlike weeks with clear scheduling – shooting week, camouflage week, Sergeant screaming at you for no apparent reason and making you wake up 10 times throughout the night week – this “unplanned week” holds a large-scale, multi-platoon active duty exercise that soldiers cannot anticipate and must execute.

-So, while you sit around waiting for the briefing of the Big Unplanned Mission, a mixture of excitement and fear tickles your stomach (though that feeling might also be the endless canned field rations that are your three meals a day).
+So, while you sit around waiting for the briefing of the Big Unplanned Mission, a mixture of excitement and fear tickles your stomach (though that feeling might also be the your stomach’s reaction to the endless canned field rations that are your three meals a day).
 If there’s one thing to be true about female combat soldiers, it is that 1. we do not particularly enjoy the heaps of white bread at our disposal, and 2. we know how to enjoy each other’s company.
 It’s the one thing every woman – regardless of place of origin – can agree to.

-One night during the Unplanned Week, after complaining about our 23rd can of beans and a joyously sweaty dance party out of sight of the commanders, we lay in our bunks talking, as we often did at bedtime.
+One night during the Unplanned Week, after complaining about our 23rd can of beans and enjoying a joyously sweaty dance party out of sight of the commanders, we lay in our bunks talking, as we often did at bedtime.
 That night, not knowing how the conversation led us there, we spoke about sexual assault.
 It started with one soldier, mentioning an account of how she had been violated, and then another broke the thick silence and shared her story.
 One after another, we each joined in, sharing our individual stories of trauma and pain.
 I had assumed that I was the only one.
 Or maybe I’d be one of two or three at most.
-The infamous “they” say it is 1 in 5 women who experience sexual assault, so I calculated the statistics out myself.
+The infamous “They” say it is 1 in 5 women who experience sexual assault, so I calculated the statistics myself.

-Our training taught us how to run, shoot, and engage in combat with the bulk of our gear, but we now carried more than just the heavy weight of our ammunition-filled vests.
+Our training taught us how to run, shoot, work as a team, and engage in combat with the bulk of our gear.
+But we now carried more than just the heavy weight of our ammunition-filled vests.
 The problem was that nobody taught us how to battle against these new internal combatants.
 We had trekked the grueling journey from civilians to soldiers, and now we had turned from girls into women, together.
-Yes, we had become strong and resilient soldiers, but as women we are now tasked with a battle that might take a lifetime to overcome.
-And this battle is always unplanned.
+Yes, we had become strong and resilient soldiers.
+But, as women, we now face a battle from which triumph is far from promised, and which may take a lifetime to achieve.